- What is inventory control?

 Even if you generate good sales, poor inventory control will hurt your profitability.
 Here are a few reasons why inventory control is essential to building a robust operation:

-Tracking and managing all aspects of your inventory will lead to greater quality control, ensuring that product quality fulfillments are maintained or improved.
+Tracking and managing all aspects of your inventory will lead to greater quality control, ensuring that product quality fulfilment is maintained or improved.

 The longer you hold inventory, the more likely it will incur damage.
 Instead, mitigate loss by expiration or obsolescence by rotating stock – placing newer products towards the back and older items at the front of shelves.
 Even if you don’t sell perishable items, implementing this technique will ease workers’ access to goods and reduce damage to non-perishable inventory.